ddloads/find_trailers/README.md

 If the script is not in dry-run mode, it deletes the files and logs the actions.
 If it's in dry-run mode, it just prints what would be deleted without actually deleting anything.

 ## Usage
-    s

 1. Open the User Scripts plugin in Unraid.
 2. Click on "Add New Script".
 3. Name your new script.
 4. Open the trailer_cleanup.sh file and copy its content.
 5. Go back to the User Scripts plugin in Unraid and paste the content into your new script.
 6. Click "Save Changes".
 7.Before running the script, ensure to set the search_directory and dry_run variables according to your needs:
     * search_directory: This should be the path to the directory you want to search.
     * dry_run: Set this to 1 for a dry run (no files will be deleted), and 0 for an actual run (files will be deleted).

 ## Important Note
 Please be careful when using scripts that delete files.
 Always make sure you have a backup of any important files and verify the search_directory and dry_run variables are set correctly before running the script.